Overlooked Pac-12 teams making noise in NCAA Tournament

 The stacked Big 12 went 5-1 and would have run the table in the first round if third-seeded Texas hadn’t been upended by No. 14 Abilene Christian on Saturday night.
 The Big Ten went 6-2 but took some lumps.
 Second-seeded Ohio State was sent home by 15 Oral Roberts in the biggest upset of the opening round, and fourth-seeded Purdue fell to 13th-seeded North Texas.

-The Big Ten misery continued when Illinois, the top seed in the Midwest, was beaten by eighth-seeded Loyola Chicago in the second round Sunday.
+The Big Ten misery continued when Illinois, the top seed in the Midwest, was beaten by eighth-seeded Loyola Chicago in the second round and Rutgers was beaten by Houston.
+It was worse for the Big 12, which saw West Virginia and Texas Tech sent home along with the Cowboys.

 THE OTHER OHIO